 It’s hard not to feel small, standing in the middle of the majestic Alps; mountains surround you in every direction, encasing you in awe and wonderment.
-A pristine glacier rests in the bowl below Germany’s highest peak.
+A pristine glacier rests in the bowl below.
 In the winter skiers and snowboarders play in a winter wonderland, while in the summer hikers explore the wild terrain.
-Munich to Zugspitze mountain is an exhilarating day trip for the adventerous outdoor lover or anyone, looking to experience views unlike anywhere else in the world!
+Zugspitze Mountain, Germany’s highest peak, is an exhilarating day trip from Munich for the adventurous outdoor lover or anyone, looking to experience views unlike anywhere else in the world!
 Just check out my photos and tell me if that isn’t one of the best views you’ve seen!
 This is definitely one for the bucket list!
+This is one of my favorite trips if you’ve explored all that Munich city has to offer.

 Day Trip From Munich to Zugspitze, Germany’s Highest Peak